Minituff/nautical-backup/docs/introduction.md

-Nautical Backup is designed to be a simple and easy way to use tool to backup your docker volumes.
+Nautical Backup is designed to be a simple tool to backup your docker volumes.

 Essentially, this is an automated and configurable backup tool built around [rsync](https://en.wikipedia.org/wiki/Rsync).
 ## Backups Made Easy